-- Short term containment—an instant response, so the threat doesn’t cause further damage.
-This can include taking down production servers which have been hacked or isolating a network segment that is under attack.
+- Short-term containment — an instant response, so the threat doesn’t cause further damage.
+This can include taking down production servers that have been hacked or isolating a network segment that is under attack.

-- System Backup—you should back up all affected systems before you wipe and reimage them to take a forensic image.
+- System backup — you should back up all affected systems before you wipe and reimage them to acquire a “current state” or forensic image.
 A forensic image is a bit-for-bit copy of a hard disk, or a specific disk partition.
-Disk images are created after an incident to maintain the state of a disk at a specific point in time and thus provide a static ‘snapshot’, which you can use as evidence of the security incident, and to investigate how the system was compromised.
+Disk images are created after an incident to maintain the state of a disk at a specific point in time and thus provide a static ‘snapshot,’ which you can use as evidence of the security incident, and to investigate how the system was compromised.

-- Long term containment—temporarily fix affected systems so they can be used in production.
-While this takes place, rebuild clean systems so you can bring them online in the recovery stage.
-Take measures to prevent the incident from recurring or escalating: install security patches on affected and associated systems, remove accounts and backdoors created by attackers, alter firewall rules and change the routes to null route the attacker address, etc.
+- Long-term containment — While making temporary fixes to replace systems that have been taken down to image and restore, , rebuild clean systems so you can bring them online in the recovery stage.
+Take measures to prevent the incident from recurring or escalating: install any security patches on affected and associated systems, remove accounts and backdoors created by attackers, alter firewall rules, and change the routes to null route the attacker address, etc.

 Contain the threat and restore initial systems to their initial state, or close to it.
 The team should isolate the root cause of the attack, remove threats and malware, and identify and mitigate vulnerabilities that were exploited to stop future attacks.
 These steps may change the configuration of the organization.
 The aim is to make changes while minimizing the effect on the operations of the organization.
 You can achieve this by stopping the bleeding and limiting the amount of data that is exposed.